Cinnaminson Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 80.63 mi of roadways, of which 67.47 mi were maintained by the municipality, 9.29 mi by Burlington County and 3.87 mi by the New Jersey Department of Transportation.

-Roads traveling through the township include Route 73, Route 90, U.S. Route 130, and County Route 543.
+State and county roadways traveling through the township include Route 73, Route 90, U.S. Route 130 and County Route 543.

 Public transportation

 The Cinnaminson station located on Broad Street offers southbound service on the River Line light rail system to Camden and the Walter Rand Transportation Center (with transfers available to the PATCO Speedline) and northbound service to the Trenton Transit Center with connections to NJ Transit trains to New York City, SEPTA trains to Philadelphia, and Amtrak trains.

 NJ Transit provides bus service on the 409 and 417 route between Trenton and Philadelphia, and on the 419 route between Camden and Burlington.

 BurLink bus service is offered on the B9 route (between the Palmyra station and the Moorestown Mall) and the B10 route (between Cinnaminson station and Route 130 / Union Landing Road).